mastensg/oslobysykkel/README.txt

-OsloBysykkel lets you access data about the shared city bikes in Oslo.
+oslobysykkel lets you access data about the shared city bikes in Oslo.